cle-b/httpdbg/README.md

 ![httpdbg 1.1.0 - pyhttpdbg -m flask --app demoflask run](https://github.com/cle-b/httpdbg/blob/main/ui_server.png?raw=true)

 This feature is new and not fully implemented.
-See [limitations(limitations).] for more details.
+See [limitations](#limitations) for more details.

 ## initiators and groups